SAP-archive/fundamental-vue/README.md

     @import "../node_modules/fiori-fundamentals/scss/all.scss";
     ```

-    Import the main SCSS file in your `App.js` style block to add Fiori Fundamentals styles to your project.
+    Import the main SCSS file in your `App.vue` style block to add Fiori Fundamentals styles to your project.

     ```scss
     <style lang='scss'>